-Problem Possible Cause - Solution The system never goes into a power saving mode.
+Problem Possible Cause - Solution The screen appears to be upside down.
+The screen rotation feature has been enabled.
+Use screen rotation (Fn + R) combination to rotate the screen again.
+The system never goes into a power saving mode.
 Power Options features are not enabled.
-Go to the Windows Power Options menu and enable the features you prefer (see "Power-Saving States" on page 3 - 7).
-Make sure you have enabled Hibernate mode from the control panel.
+Go to the Windows Power Option menu and enable the features you prefer (see "Power-Saving States" opage 3 - 8).
+Make sure you have enabled Hibernate mode from the continuation.
+I am trying to uninstall a driver (e.g. the Intel Graphics driver) but it does not appear in the Programs and Features control panel in Windows.
+If this is the case, the driver will need to be removed from the Device Manager.
+Not all driver installation processes create an entry in Add or Remove Programs.
+If it does not appear in the Programs and Features Control Panel, go to Device Manager, select the hardware item (you may need to click on it to expand the sub-menu), right-click the driver name, and select uninstall device > Uninstall.
+Follow the on-screen instructions and then re-install the driver as required.
 The Wireless LAN/Bluetooth modules cannot be detected.
-The modules are off as the computer is in Airplane Mode .
+The modules are off as the computer is in Airplane Mode.
 Go to the Charms Bar and select Settings and then click the WiFi icon (Airplane mode should be Off).
 The PC Camera module cannot be detected.
 The module is off.
-Press the Fn + F10 key combination in order to enable the module (see "Function/Hot Key Indicators" on page 1 - 12).
+Press the Fn + F10 key combination in order to enable the module (see "Function/Hot Key Indicators" on page 1 - 11).
 Run the camera application to view the camera picture.
 The Wireless LAN/Bluetooth modules cannot be configured.
 The driver(s) for the module(s) have not been installed.
-Make sure you have installed the driver for the appropriate module (see the instructions for the appropriate module in "Modules & Options" on page 6 - 1).
-A file cannot be copied to/from a connected Bluetooth device.
-The transfer of data between the computer and a Bluetooth enabled device is supported in one direction only (simultaneous data transfer is not supported).
-If you are copying a file from your computer to a Bluetooth enabled device, you will not be able to copy a file from the Bluetooth enabled device to your computer until the file transfer process has been completed
+Make sure you had installed the driver for the appropriate module (see the instructions for the appropriate module in "Modules & Options" on page 6 - 1).